 Start your FREE download today by clicking on the banner below: ▼▼▼

 Investing During Coronavirus: Where are we now?

-Fast forward to 2021 and many analysts, investors and financial pundits are now calling for one of the biggest economic recoveries for decades.
+Fast forward to 2022 and many analysts, investors and financial pundits are now calling for one of the biggest economic recoveries for decades - albeit with a few blips in the road such as the Delta and Omicron variants.
 During the pandemic, while countries were in enforced government lockdowns, struggling with a second wave of the coronavirus and new variants of COVID 19, those investing during COVID 19 experienced a huge surprise when global equities rebounded higher.

 1. Government and central bank stimulus.